kozo2/Hatchling/docs/articles/table_of_contents.md

 - Organized navigation structure for users and developers
 - Quick access to tutorials, guides, and reference materials

-You will learn about:
-- How to navigate the documentation structure
-- Where to find specific information based on your role
-- Available resources for different use cases

 ## For Users

 ### Getting Started

 - [Getting Started](./users/GettingStarted.md) - Quick introduction and setup overview

 ### Tutorials

 - [Installation Guide](./users/tutorials/Installation/) - Step-by-step setup instructions
   - [Docker Setup](./users/tutorials/Installation/docker-setup.md) - Docker environment setup
   - [Running Hatchling](./users/tutorials/Installation/running_hatchling.md) - Starting the application